sairohitha-balam/Voicebot/README.md

 4.  **Set Up Environment Variables:**
     -   Create a file named `.env.local` in the root of the project.
-    -   Add your Gemini API key to this file:
+    -   Add your Gemini API key: `GEMINI_API_KEY="YOUR_API_KEY_HERE"`
-        ```
-        GEMINI_API_KEY="YOUR_API_KEY_HERE"
-        ```

 5.  **Run the Development Server:**
-    -   This project uses Vercel's architecture.
-The best way to run it locally is with the Vercel CLI.
     ```bash
     npm install -g vercel # Install Vercel CLI globally
     vercel dev # Start the local development server
     ```

-    This will start a local server that correctly handles the serverless function in the `/api` directory.
+## Future Scope

+This project provides a solid foundation for a more advanced conversational AI assistant.
+Potential future enhancements include:

+* **Conversational Memory:** Upgrade the backend to remember the last few turns of the conversation for more natural follow-up questions.
+* **Function Calling & Tool Use:** Integrate external APIs to give the bot real-world capabilities, like fetching the live weather from a weather API.
+* **Personalization:** Allow users to choose different voices, speaking rates, or even bot personalities by dynamically altering the system prompt.
+* **"Wake Word" Activation:** Implement a "Hey Gemini" wake word to activate the bot without needing to click a button.